shanebdavis/caffeine-mc/README.md

 ### What is a Meta-Compiler?

 It is a compiler for your compiler.
-Most the time Caffeine-MC is used to select and configure a compiler, but it can compile a brand new new compiler, on a per-file basis.
-See the custom.caf example below.
+Most the time Caffeine-MC is used to select and configure a compiler, but it can 'compile' (create) a brand new compiler, on a per-file basis.
+For example, see the custom.caf below.

 ### WHY?